uaanchorage/GSoC/README.md

 Please refer to the [contributor guidelines](/CONTRIBUTOR-GUIDE.md) for more details on how to apply and a standard template for the application.
 Please carefully review this [introductory presentation on GSoC](https://pradeeban.github.io/projects/), especially if you are new to GSoC and need some pointers/help on getting started.

 The ideal way to contact the mentors is to use the Discussion Forums listed under each project idea.
 If you would like to introduce yourself, post them [here](https://github.com/uaanchorage/GSoC/discussions/1).
-If you have questions beyond the general introduction, start a [separate thread](https://github.com/uaanchorage/GSoC/discussions/).
-Please use these discussion forums rather than individual private emails (unless recommended by the mentor) to boost the open-source environment.
-We also have a [wiki](https://github.com/uaanchorage/GSoC/wiki) that we will use as a blog and announcement channel.
+If you have questions beyond the general introduction, start a [separate thread](https://github.com/uaanchorage/GSoC/discussions/). **Please use these discussion forums rather than individual private emails to mentors (unless an email was initiated or recommended by the mentor) to boost the open-source environment.** We also have a [wiki](https://github.com/uaanchorage/GSoC/wiki) that we will use as a blog and announcement channel.
 Our aim is to unify the Google Summer of Code conversations and announcements in this repository rather than fragmenting it across different media.
 We hope our contributors will have an enriching and productive summer with Alaska.

 Many of the ideas proposed here have a research component.
 Contributors who work on these ideas have the potential to author a research paper (as the first author, working with the researchers from the University of Alaska) or become co-authors in our ongoing research papers.
 We strongly encourage those interested in higher studies or research careers to apply for their GSoC with us.